Catherine is a proponent for responsible stewardship of our natural resources and covers topics of plant life and sustainable living.

 Tagua, also known as Corozo, comes from a palm-like tree Phytelephas aequatorialis which grows in the rain forests of Ecuador.
 The tree, whose name actually means "elephant," thrives along the streams and tributaries of the Amazon, specifically the Napo River between Ecuador and Peru.

-These trees, which reach 20-40 feet in height, produce clusters of melon-size fruits which hold their seeds inside a hard horned shell.
-Started from a seedling, a tree takes nearly fifteen years before mature enough to produce fruits.
-One it reaches this stage, it is capable of fruiting for over a hundred years.
+These trees, which reach 20-40 feet in height, produce clusters of melon-size fruits which hold their seeds inside a hard-horned shell.
+Starting from a seedling, a tree takes nearly fifteen years before mature enough to produce fruits.
+Once it reaches this stage, it is capable of fruiting for over a hundred years.
 Since the ripened fruits fall to the ground, the trees themselves do not need to be cut and harvested.
 A single tree produces about 15 fruits per harvest with each one containing about 30 tagua nuts.
 Each tree has roughly three crops per year, producing an overall yield of approximately 20-50 lbs. of vegetable ivory.
-In additional to the carvable nuts, the tree's fronds are used for roofing material, and the fruits are used as a food source unless left to fully harden.
+In addition to the carvable nuts, the tree's fronds are used for roofing material, and the fruits are used as a food source unless left to fully harden.